Things to Know Before Transferring Employee’S Provident Fund Balance

 - Tax Exemption – Your contribution to the fund is tax deductible under Section 80C of the Income Tax Act, 1961.
 The amount received after the mandatory period of 5 years is exempt from any tax bracket.

 - Interest on Savings – An employee can earn interest on the outstanding balance of his/her PF account.
 The Government of India regualtes the interest rate in consultation with the central board of trustees, currently standing at 8.5%.

-Although Employee’s Provident Fund acts as a support during a financial restraint, it is designed to assist at all situations.
+Although Employee’s Provident Fund acts as a support during a financial restraint, it is design for assist at all situations.
 Easy and quick access to short-term loans is vital to meet immediate and sudden requirements such as medical emergencies.
 Financial institutions, like Bajaj Finserv offer Persoanl Loans with easy EMIs and flexible tenors.

 Transferring your EPF balance

 Previously, while shifting to a new organisation, a worker had to create a new provident fund account, wait for the transfer of the existing balance and then start a fresh process of deducting monthly salary.
 However, the EPFO has migrated to a more streamlined and efficient process instead.
 Know all about Employee Provident Fund and go forward with a balance transfer as per these following steps.

 An employee should generate his/her UAN number from the Employee Provident Fund Organisation (EPFO) portal.
 A unique 12-digit code give to every employee at the start of his career.
 The task of bringing all provident fund numbers, under one umbrella, is perform by this number.
 With the help of an OTP to be receive on your register mobile number, you can activate your individual UAN number.